drewm/mailchimp-api/README.md

 Super-simple, minimum abstraction MailChimp API v2 wrapper, in PHP.

+For API v3 version, see the [api-v3 branch](https://github.com/drewm/mailchimp-api/tree/api-v3).

 I hate complex wrappers.
 This lets you get from the MailChimp API docs to the code as directly as possible.

 Requires PHP 5.3 and a pulse.
 Abstraction is for chimps.